 Munich is home to over 40 markets, with more than 120 traders: each one is unique and has its own story.
 Here is a little guide to the market week, which – take note! – only runs from Tuesday to Saturday.

-On sunny afternoons, the market on Josephsplatz is almost like a little street festival: children run riot between up to thirteen stalls; locals chat in groups; and people toast each other with their after-work beers as they sit on the benches in the middle.
+On sunny afternoons, the market on Josephsplatz in Maxvorstadt is almost like a little street festival: children run riot between up to thirteen stalls; locals chat in groups; and people toast each other with their after-work beers as they sit on the benches in the middle.

-To relax: The Joseph-Spielplatz playground is not just for kids.
-The benches or the grass are a great place to sit and take it easy.
+To relax: The Joseph-Spielplatz playground is not just for kids, the benches or the grass are a great place to sit and take it easy.

 Josephsplatz, 12 noon to 6 p.m.